Conanbranch/ai4code-transformer-baseline/README.md

 ## Results

-Testing on 10% of data where training set = 9% and the validation set = 1%
+Evalution on 10% of data where training set = 9% and the validation set = 1%

 | Code Cells <br> Sampled | FLC <br> Val. | VLC <br> Val. |
 | --- | --- | --- |